johnmott59/CGSinCSharp/README.md

 # CGSinCSharp

-This code is a set of classes for handling Constructive Solid Geometry (CSG) in C# and some helper code to render the results in ASP.NET MVC
+This code is a set of classes for handling Constructive Solid Geometry (CSG) in C# and some helper code to render the results in ASP.NET MVC using three.js

 It is a C# port of the wonderful Javascript code located http://evanw.github.io/csg.js/docs/